c-hudson/muddler/README.md

 ```
 # Installation
 ```
+   The below install steps are for a Linux system.
+Please see the specialized instructions for specific environment included in the respository.

    a. download muddler script
    b. chmod u+x muddler
    c.
 Install required perl modules manually.
 Muddler will tell you wich